thayer11/rock-n-rails/readme.md

   end
 ```

 Congrats!
 We've complete all the user stories!
-Reference a version of this app with the user stories complete [here](https://github.com/sf-wdi-26/rock-n-rails).
+Please see the solution branch if you have questions!

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.